juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 ---
 layout: blog/article.njk
 featured: false
-title: You Can Create a Chatbot.
+title: You Can Build a Chatbot.
 Yes, I'm Talking to You!
 date: 2020-04-15T23:18:27.464Z
 author: Terri Lee
 category: Guides